 Return to West Papua

-Above, the spectacular viewpoint on the islets of Fam, emblematic of the Raja Ampat landscapes...
-We can see Otto, my super Papuan dive guide, and my buddy Sarah.
+Above, the spectacular viewpoint on the islets of Fam, emblematic of Raja Ampat's landscapes...
+You can see Otto, my great Papuan dive guide, and my partner Sarah.

-Raja Ampat, these are crumbs of karst rock covered with primary forest in the middle of a sea of coral.
-It is an archipelago of Papua, ruled by Indonesia.
-It is a nature (still) preserved (but for how long?)
-Where the National Geographic comes to film sharks and manta rays.
+Raja Ampat, they are crumbs of karst rock covered with primary forest in the middle of a sea of coral.
+It's an archipelago in Papua, ruled by Indonesia.
+It's a (still) preserved nature (but for how long?) where the National Geographic comes to film sharks and manta rays.
 It is a paradise of biodiversity for divers avid for underwater wonders.